 Results announcements

 Results announcements are issued to the London Stock Exchange and are available on its news service.
-Shortly afterwards, they are issued to the media, are made available on the website and sent to the US Securities and Exchange Commission and the NYSE.
+Shortly afterwards, they are issued to the media, and sent to the US Securities and Exchange Commission and the NYSE.

 Financial reports